 Subiaco is a foodie’s delight.
 There are many, many astounding options for eating out – check them out here.

 You can head to an expansive mall kilometres away from the city centre, or you can stroll the charming streets of Rokeby Road for your high street fashion.
 Finish with a cold drink or snack at one of the many cafes/restaurants to reward yourself.
 Subiaco has council car parks offering 3 hours free parking if you need to bring the car to get your purchases home.
 Check out the local specials and offers at #SeeSubiaco here.

-Subiaco has a number of entertainment options.
-For starters, you can see a show at The Regal Theatre or the Subiaco Arts Center. – link You can watch a game of AFL footy or a concert at Domain Stadium (be quick – the footy is moving in 2018 to the casino district).
-There’s not currently a cinema in Subiaco, but a short drive to Nedlands puts you at the Windsor Cinema – a suburban gem of a Cinema.
+Subiaco has two theatres, how lucky are we!
+You can see a show at The Regal Theatre or the Subiaco Arts Centre – link.
+There’s a new cinema complex currently being built due to open late 2018, or a short drive away in Nedlands puts you at the Windsor Cinema – a suburban gem of a Cinema.
 Handy Hint: The Windsor is licensed, grab a glass of wine with your movie.

 Seasonal Arts Options:

 Come summer, it’s common practice for the locals to grab the picnic basket and a cool beverage and head out to the park for entertainment.
 The Perth International Arts Festival runs from a number of outdoor locations, my favourite being just down the road at the University of Western Australia – Somerville Auditorium.
 Kings Park – our beautiful botanical gardens is only a short walk or drive away from Subiaco.
 They also run an outdoor cinema program as well as other wonderful events.
 Here’s their events calendar.